spencertipping/pushback/pushback/spanner.md

 # Spanner: connect flow points to things
-Spanners issue flow requests and move data. `pushback::spanner` is an abstract base class that manages things like JIT invalidation for you.
+Spanners issue flow requests and move data. `pushback::spanner` is an abstract base class that manages things like JIT invalidation for you, and it includes a metaprogramming layer that helps create multiway-routed components (**TODO**).

+## Base spanner class
 ```perl
 package pushback::spanner;
 use Scalar::Util qw/refaddr/;